kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 ## Release Notes

 * This app is packaged with a sample archive of summary articles on Climate Change from Wikipedia, `<<zim>>`, dated <<date>>.
 Apart from the landing page, this archive has no images in articles, and only the lede (summary) of each article is included in order to minimize download size.
 The packaged archive is located in the `archives` folder (where this is accessible).
-See the readme in that folder if you wish to add a different archive as the packaged ZIM;
+See the readme in that folder for more information;
 * You can download many different archives in multiple languages from the Configuration page;
 * It supports dark mode, and opening different navigable windows by right-clicking or ctrl-clicking a link (see Configuration);
 * You can print by pressing Ctrl-P or using the print icon.
 If local printers are not available (after clicking on More options...) then print to PDF and use another app to print;